dd32/td-gh-ex/readme.txt

 ---------------------------------------------

 == Changelog ==
+Version 1.25.9
+* TGMPA Updated with the latest version

 Version 1.25.8
 * Logo alignment bug fixed for centered logo in Responsive Layout
 * Responsive bug fixed for the footer